Bug Thinking

 By neglecting this peculiar area of their business, the companies fail to prioritize the protection of their client’s and employees’ personal and financial information.

-What small businesses can do about it
+What small businesses can do about it?

 For instance, the employees must use different accounts and passwords for their personal use and the company email.
 Also, the passwords should preferably change every three months.
-Public WIFI should be avoided at all costs, as should be suspicious email links.
+Public WIFI should be avoided at all costs, as should suspicious email links.

 Final Thoughts